alxporto/screenmatch/README.md

 This project is built using **Java, Spring Boot and the Jackson library.**

-This project is an application that searches for data on the OMDB API and returns information about the series.
+This project is a command line application that searches for data on the OMDB API and returns information about the series.

 ## Table of Contents